One of the most common questions we receive is – what workouts should I do when I'm pregnant? Or, do you have pregnancy-specific workout programs?

 - Realize that both the time and the duration of your workouts are going to need to be modified as you progress through your pregnancy.

 - Drink lots of water to help avoid dehydration and consider eating a light snack just before your workout.

 - Make sure to do very thorough warm up and cool downs – take longer for both than you normally would.

-- Avoid overly high impact exercises, uneven surface or situations or games where you might have a chance of falling, ballistic style stretches, lying on your back for longer than 5 minutes, or movements that put your joints in compromising positions.
+- Avoid extremely high impact exercises, uneven surfaces, situations/games where you might have a chance of falling, ballistic style stretches, lying on your back for longer than 5 minutes, and movements that put your joints in compromising positions.